-- Spring semester: 4 courses, one of which is Protoseminar (PHIL 700)
+- Fall semester: 4 courses, one of which is Protoseminar (PHIL 700)

 - Fall semester: 3 courses, plus teaching assignment (or a fourth course, if there is no teaching assignment)

-- Spring semester: 3 courses, one of which is a master’s Thesis course, plus teaching assignment (or a fourth course, if there is no teaching assignment); submission and oral defense of the master’s thesis; admission to doctoral studies
+- Spring semester: 3 courses, one of which is a Master’s Thesis research course, plus teaching assignment (or a fourth course, if there is no teaching assignment); submission and oral defense of the master’s thesis

 - Fall semester: 1 Ph.D.
 Dissertation course, plus 1 audit course; dissertation proposal oral examination